Run-Buddy/00998877/README.md

-# Run-Buddy version 1.2.2 added html and css file.
+# Run-Buddy version 1.3 added html and css file.

-* note this version 1.2.2 Header and Footer Created desigh color and attributes.
+* this version 1.3 Header, Body and Footer Created desigh color form labbel and attributes.

+* Created hero form label input and buttom on the Body

 # footer